livey/livey.github.io/content/posts/2024-12-camera-frustum/index.md

 Green line indicates the boundary of the perception area, blue line the boundary of camera, and black line the frustum boundary

 $$$$
-Since we use four corner vertices to compute the frustum, it is different from the actual frustum which is curved.
-Object culled by this boundary is usually outside the perception area.
-We should clip it into the perception area further.
+Since we use four corner vertices to compute the frustum, it is different from the actual frustum, which is curved.
+Objects culled by this boundary are usually outside the perception area.
+We should clip them into the perception area further.

 ## Advantages